-- Offering the work of another as one's own without proper acknowledgment. - Aiding and abetting another person in committing any form of academic dishonesty. - Making, possessing, or using any falsified college documents or records; altering any college document or record, including identification cards. - Knowingly providing false information to college officials, including disciplinary hearing bodies.
+- Offering the work of another as one's own without proper acknowledgment, which includes "self-plagiarism"- the use of one's work from a previous class without explicit approval. - Aiding and abetting another person in committing any form of academic dishonesty. - Making, possessing, or using any falsified college documents or records; altering any college document or record, including identification cards. - Knowingly providing false information or documents to a college officials.

-Academic dishonesty is an academic offense and a behavioral violation.
-The Dean of Students will defer to the Vice President of Academics in instances of academic dishonesty.
+Academic dishonesty is an academic offense and a code of conduct violation.
+The Dean of Students may defer to the Vice President of Academics in instances of academic dishonesty.
+This includes all learning modalities including traditional, hybrid, and online.